Feature release stages

 Limited Availability

 Limited Availability features are essentially GA features but available only to a limited number of accounts on an invitation-only basis.
 They are suitable for production use and are fully supported.
-Documentation might be available only to those users with access to the Limited Availability features.
-Not all features pass through a Limited Availability phase.

 Legacy

-Legacy is most often used with connectors that have a newer version available.
-Legacy connectors, which were built without the latest connector software development kit (SDK) framework, may lack modern runtime features and optimizations.
-While they have limited compatibility with newer technologies or updated application versions, they remain available for users needing integration with older systems or technologies.
-Unlike deprecated, Legacy has no planned retirement date but may be deprecated in the future.
+The term Legacy is often used with Connectors that have a newer version available.
+Legacy Connectors built without the latest connector software development kit (SDK) may lack modern runtime features and optimizations.
+While they have limited compatibility with newer technologies or updated application versions, they remain available for users who need to integrate with older systems or technologies.

 Deprecated

-Deprecated features (including connectors) are GA features intended for retirement at a future date.
-Deprecated features are fully functional and remain supported until their retirement date.
-Existing customers can continue to use deprecated features in production and need to plan to adopt the replacement feature, if available, at their earliest convenience.
+Deprecated features (including Connectors) are GA features intended for retirement at a future date.
+Deprecated features are fully functional and suitable for production use and remain supported until their retirement date.
+Existing customers can continue to use deprecated features in production and need to plan to adopt the replacement feature, if available.
+New customers and accounts may not receive access to the deprecated features.
+The Boomi Enterprise Platform SLA and Support Services cover deprecated features.

 Retired

-Retired connectors remain available to accounts using them, and deployed processes will continue to run; however, the connectors are no longer supported or maintained.
+Retired features are discontinued and no longer available for production use.
+Depending on the feature, this can result in its removal entirely or your account being automatically migrated to use newer functionality.
+Some Retired features, such as connectors and container images, may remain available to accounts using them, and deployed processes will continue to run.
+However, the features are no longer supported or maintained.
 Without a guarantee of backward compatibility, customers use them at their own risk.
-Boomi strongly recommends avoiding the use of retired connectors.
+Boomi strongly recommends avoiding the use of Retired features.
+Boomi Enterprise Platform SLA or Support Services do not cover retired features.

-Feature documentation is not available.
+Documentation is not available.

 About open source assets